89-Freefall/ContosoUniversity/README.md

 - Labels linked to inputs using asp-for tag helper
 - Error messages displayed clearly using asp-validation-for tag helper
 - Keyboard focus order tested and logical

+# Week 5 Assignment

+- CRUD and Sorting, Filtering, Paging, and Grouping
+- Add Create and Edit forms bound to a ViewModel
+- Add data annotations and client-side validation, and handle validation errors
+- Use Post/Redirect/Get with TempData to show a success message after a successful POST
+- Update README.md with short test plan

+## Test Plan
+Test plan for Week 5 Contoso University assignment.
+I went through the main features to make sure everything works as expected.

+## 1. Students Page (Index)
+- Load the Students page and check that the list shows all students in the database.
+- Test sorting by Last Name and Enrollment Date.
+Make sure the list updates correctly.
+- Test the search box by typing a student’s first or last name and verify it filters the list.
+- Test paging buttons Previous and Next to see that students are split across pages correctly.

+## 2. Create Student
+- Go to Create New and try adding a student with valid data.
+Confirm that it appears in the list after redirect.
+- Try submitting empty fields to see that validation messages appear.

+## 3. Edit Student
+- Select a student and change data.
+Confirm that changes are saved and a success message shows.
+- Test validation by entering invalid data or leaving required fields blank.

+## 4. Delete Student
+- Delete a student and make sure the list updates.
+Confirm that a success message appears.

+## 5. General
+- Make sure success messages show for create, edit, and delete actions.
+- Check responsive layout: pages should work on mobile, tablet, and desktop.